-The latest season of Married At First Sight has certainly been entertaining.
-From full-blown affairs to zero chemistry, the participants have given us all plenty to talk about over the past six weeks.
+From full-blown affairs to zero chemistry, the participants gave us all plenty to talk about.

-But just how much of MAFS was real, and how much was clever editing?
-Was it just plain scripted?
+But just how much of MAFS was real and how much was clever editing?
+Or was it just plain scripted?

 "The guy [psychologist] I spoke to during my season was awesome," Jono revealed, talking about a psychologist that was used off air.

 According to Jono, the couples and relationship experts rarely talk.

-"I spent at most half a day with John, one-on-one," he says.
+"I spent at most half a day with John, one-on-one," he said.

 According to John, participants often want to stay longer on their dates, but they're restricted by time.